kartikkumar/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD candidate in Aerospace Engineering" institution = Delft University of Technology" year = 20189
+  course = "PhD candidate in Aerospace Engineering" institution = "Delft University of Technology" year = 20189

 [[education.courses]]